 Yep - it’s Redbud Winter.
 Don’t plant your beans yet.

-other spellings: early-spring cold snap, and one of the "little winters"
+variations: early-spring cold snap, one of the "little winters"

 ★ Redbud Winter is often the first "little winter" of the year in Southern/Appalachian folk weather lore, followed by Dogwood Winter and Blackberry Winter. ★